How to Bathe a Dog: 10 Easy Ways to Make Bath Time Easier

 How long can dogs go without a bath?

-Most dogs go 4–6 weeks, but it depends on breed, activity, and coat type.
+Most dogs go 4–6 weeks, but this depends on breed, activity level, and coat type.
 Outdoor dogs may need more frequent baths.

 How do I know when my dog needs a bath?